ajeetraina/dhi-sample-demos/vault-k8s/guides/guides.md

 - Include a shell and package manager
 - Are used to build or compile applications

-The Vault K8s Docker Hardened Image is available in both runtime and dev variants:
+The Vault K8s Docker Hardened Image is available in both runtime and dev variants.

-- **Runtime variants**: `1.7-debian13`, `1.7.2`, `1.6-debian13`, etc. (~12 MB uncompressed, no shell/package manager)
-- **Dev variants**: `1.7-dev`, `1.7-debian13-dev`, `1.6-dev`, etc. (~50 MB compressed, includes shell/package manager)

 Use dev variants for building custom configurations or extensions, and runtime variants for production deployments.

 ## Migrate to a Docker Hardened Image